nicheinc/.github/.github/PULL_REQUEST_TEMPLATE/back-end-pr-template-systems-intelligence.md

     - [ ] AC2
     - [ ] ...
 - [ ] Pull Request is linked to Asana task
-- [ ] CR has been offered to any other teams who the changes might effect
+- [ ] Other teams who might be affected by the changes have been notified and offered a chance to CR
 - [ ] All appropriate automated Github checks pass
 - [ ] All the relevant `api-proctor` suites pass
 - [ ] Any new features requiring automation coverage are either